Our top 10 reasons to visit Finland | Finnair

 Finnish sauna

 The sauna experience is at the core of Finnish culture.
-The magic and enchantment of the whole thing is that the sauna cleanses you both physically and mentally.
-Sauna is all about utter relaxation and after the purifying steam, life becomes simpler, clearer and lighter.
+The magic and enchantment of the whole thing is that sauna cleanses you both physically and mentally.
+Sauna culture is all about utter relaxation and after purifying steam, life becomes simpler, clearer, and lighter.

 Try the addictive combo of a hot Finnish sauna and a dip in the lake or the Baltic Sea to cool off.
-In the winter, dipping your body into the freezing lake or sea is both horrible and fantastic at the same time.
-When you step out of the water, you’ll feel like a thousand small thin needles are tingling on your skin.
-After that, you feel warm, relaxed and refreshed.
+In the winter, dipping your body into a freezing lake or sea is both horrible and fantastic at the same time.
+When you step out of the water, it might feel like a thousand needles are tingling your skin, but soon after, you’ll feel warm, relaxed, and refreshed.

 Northern Lights